sohel-b/localProject/Interview_Question/ExpressJS-Interview-Questions.md

 448. How do you orchestrate Express.js containers?
 449. How do you monitor containerized Express.js applications?
 450. What are the Docker best practices for Express.js?

+## TypeScript with Express.js

+451. How do you use TypeScript with Express.js?
+452. How do you set up TypeScript for Express.js?
+453. How do you type Express.js request and response objects?
+454. How do you type Express.js middleware?
+455. How do you type Express.js routes?
+456. How do you handle TypeScript compilation?
+457. How do you debug TypeScript Express.js applications?
+458. How do you use type definitions for Express.js?
+459. How do you handle third-party library types?
+460. What are the TypeScript best practices for Express.js?

+## GraphQL vs REST

+461. What is the difference between GraphQL and REST?
+462. When would you choose GraphQL over REST?
+463. How do you migrate from REST to GraphQL?
+464. How do you handle versioning in GraphQL vs REST?
+465. How do you handle caching in GraphQL vs REST?
+466. How do you handle error handling in GraphQL vs REST?
+467. How do you handle authentication in GraphQL vs REST?
+468. How do you handle pagination in GraphQL vs REST?
+469. How do you handle testing in GraphQL vs REST?
+470. What are the performance considerations for GraphQL vs REST?

+## Advanced Middleware Patterns

+471. How do you implement middleware chains?
+472. How do you handle conditional middleware?
+473. How do you implement middleware factories?
+474. How do you handle middleware configuration?
+475. How do you implement middleware composition?
+476. How do you handle middleware error propagation?
+477. How do you implement middleware for specific routes?
+478. How do you handle middleware performance?
+479. How do you test middleware functionality?
+480. What are the advanced middleware patterns for Express.js?

+## Advanced Routing Patterns

+481. How do you implement dynamic routing?
+482. How do you handle route parameters validation?
+483. How do you implement route aliases?
+484. How do you handle route redirections?
+485. How do you implement route guards?
+486. How do you handle route-specific middleware?
+487. How do you implement route versioning?
+488. How do you handle route performance optimization?
+489. How do you test routing functionality?
+490. What are the advanced routing patterns for Express.js?

+## Advanced Error Handling

+491. How do you implement centralized error handling?
+492. How do you handle async errors in Express.js?
+493. How do you implement error reporting?
+494. How do you handle error logging and monitoring?
+495. How do you implement error recovery mechanisms?
+496. How do you handle error responses for APIs?
+497. How do you implement error boundaries?
+498. How do you handle error testing?
+499. How do you implement error analytics?
+500. What are the advanced error handling patterns for Express.js?

+## Advanced Security Patterns

+501. How do you implement zero-trust security in Express.js?
+502. How do you handle API security at scale?
+503. How do you implement request signing?
+504. How do you handle API key authentication?
+505. How do you implement OAuth 2.0 in Express.js?
+506. How do you handle session security?
+507. How do you implement encryption at rest?
+508. How do you handle security auditing?
+509. How do you implement security monitoring?
+510. What are the advanced security patterns for Express.js?

+## Advanced Performance Optimization

+511. How do you implement connection pooling?
+512. How do you handle request batching?
+513. How do you implement response compression?
+514. How do you optimize Express.js middleware performance?
+515. How do you implement HTTP/2 in Express.js?
+516. How do you handle server-sent events?
+517. How do you implement binary protocols?
+518. How do you optimize JSON parsing performance?
+519. How do you implement response streaming?
+520. What are the advanced performance optimization techniques?

+## Advanced Caching Patterns

+521. How do you implement distributed caching?
+522. How do you handle cache consistency?
+523. How do you implement cache warming strategies?
+524. How do you handle cache stampede?
+525. How do you implement cache hierarchies?
+526. How do you handle cache invalidation across multiple nodes?
+527. How do you implement cache compression?
+528. How do you monitor cache performance?
+529. How do you handle cache persistence?
+530. What are the advanced caching strategies?

+## Advanced Database Patterns

+531. How do you implement database connection pooling?
+532. How do you handle database transactions in Express.js?
+533. How do you implement database sharding?
+534. How do you handle database replication?
+535. How do you implement read replicas?
+536. How do you handle database failover?
+537. How do you implement database migrations?
+538. How do you handle database schema evolution?
+539. How do you implement multi-tenancy at database level?
+540. What are the advanced database patterns?

+## Advanced API Design

+541. How do you implement API composition?
+542. How do you handle API federation?
+543. How do you implement API gateway patterns?
+544. How do you handle API security at scale?
+545. How do you implement API rate limiting?
+546. How do you handle API documentation automation?
+547. How do you implement API testing strategies?
+548. How do you handle API analytics?
+549. How do you implement API monitoring?
+550. What are the advanced API design patterns?

+## Advanced Testing Strategies

+551. How do you implement contract testing?
+552. How do you handle property-based testing?
+553. How do you implement mutation testing?
+554. How do you test microservices integration?
+555. How do you test WebSocket connections?
+556. How do you test file upload functionality?
+557. How do you test email sending functionality?
+558. How do you implement test data management?
+559. How do you implement test environment setup?
+560. What are the advanced testing strategies?

+## Advanced Monitoring

+561. How do you implement distributed tracing?
+562. How do you handle application performance monitoring (APM)?
+563. How do you implement custom metrics collection?
+564. How do you handle log aggregation and analysis?
+565. How do you implement anomaly detection?
+566. How do you handle predictive monitoring?
+567. How do you implement synthetic monitoring?
+568. How do you handle real user monitoring (RUM)?
+569. How do you implement infrastructure monitoring?
+570. What are the advanced monitoring strategies?

+## Advanced Deployment Patterns

+571. How do you implement blue-green deployments?
+572. How do you handle canary deployments?
+573. How do you implement rolling deployments?
+574. How do you handle A/B testing deployments?
+575. How do you implement feature flags at scale?
+576. How do you handle deployment rollback strategies?
+577. How do you implement infrastructure as code?
+578. How do you handle configuration management at scale?
+579. How do you implement disaster recovery?
+580. What are the advanced deployment strategies?